-With a perfect balance of crunchy bacon and lettuce, creamy avocado buttermilk ranch dressing, and juicy roasted corn and tomatoes, my California-inspired recipe for BLT Salad just might be better than the classic sandwich!
+With a perfect balance of crunchy bacon and chopped lettuce, creamy avocado buttermilk ranch dressing, sweet roasted corn and juicy tomatoes, my California-inspired recipe for avocado BLT Salad just might be better than your favorite sandwich!

-With the New Year right around the corner (how’d that happen so fast?!?), I figured it was as good a time as any to share some healthier swaps to help transition away from the decadence of the holiday season.
+With the New Year right around the corner (how’d that happen so fast?!?), I figured it was as good a time as any to share some healthier recipes and hearty salads to help transition away from the decadence of the holiday season.

 About this recipe for b l t salad